Georges034302/acc-cloud-wil-demo/week1/lab_1_b_linux-vm-arm-nsg.md

-# Lab 1c: Create a Linux VM Using ARM Template with NSG and Rules
+# Demo Guide: Create a Linux VM Using ARM Template with NSG and Rules

 ## 🎯 Objective
 Deploy a Linux VM using an ARM template, attach a Network Security Group (NSG) to the VM NIC, and configure rules for HTTP, HTTPS, and SSH.